-Policy 10R A Mix of Housing Types
+Policy 12R A Mix of Housing Types

-- Proposals for new housing development should deliver housing sizes and types that reflect housing needs based on evidence provided in the most up to date Housing Needs Assessment which is for 2 and 3 bedroom homes including some bungalows. - 2.
+- 1. Proposals for new housing development should deliver housing sizes and types that reflect housing needs that includes evidence from local studies which is for 2 and 3 bedroom homes including some bungalows. - 2.
 Homes that are accessible and adaptable homes (as defined in the Building Regulations) will be supported where they otherwise comply with development plan policies.

-18 Enhancing the Provision of Community Facilities
+18 Enhancing the Provision of Community Facilities and Services

-- 119. The expected growth of the Parish will see the population increase.
-The provision of adequate community space (indoor and outdoor) fosters social cohesion and well-being, providing venues for a range of community activities for all ages. - 120.
+- 132. The expected growth of the Parish will see the population increase.
+The provision of adequate community space (indoor and outdoor) fosters social cohesion and well-being, providing venues for a range of community activities for all ages. - 133.
 Local facilities reduce car travel for residents who otherwise have to travel outside the Plan area.
-For those without a car or with limited mobility being able to access local meeting spaces will be key to their health and well-being. - 121.
-With a growing number of older residents as well, easy access to local facilities significantly enhances the quality of life of existing and future residents and contributes to sustainable development. - 122.
+For those without a car or with limited mobility being able to access local meeting spaces will be key to their health and well-being. - 134.
+With a growing number of older residents as well, easy access to local facilities significantly enhances the quality of life of existing and future residents and contributes to sustainable development. - 135.
 The existing facilities are well used and highly valued.
-Policy 11R below is a repeat of Policy 13 in the MNP.
-It is included as it remains part of the suite of neighbourhood policies for the Plan area but it was not considered necessary to amend this as part of the review of the neighbourhood plan.
+Misterton benefits from a number of independent shops that provide important local services and facilities for residents and local employment.
+These include a butcher's shop, two cafes, a VETS, an MOT Centre and a hairdressers.
+These retail outlets, along with the community facilities and services identified on the map below contribute to the sense of community in the village and make Misterton a Local Service Centre as defined in the Bassetlaw Plan.
+The NPPF (paragraph 84) is clear that planning policies and decisions should enable the retention and development of accessible local services and community facilities such as local shops, meeting places, sports venues, open spaces, cultural buildings, public houses and places of worship. - 136.
+Map 13 below shows the buildings and local services that the NPG identified as contributing to the health and well-being of their community.